kedacore/external-scaler-azure-cosmos-db/src/Scaler.Demo/README.md

     cosmosdb-scaler-64dd48678c-d6dqq   1/1     Running   0          10m
     ```

-1. Add new orders to the Cosmos DB container by running the order-generator.
-Select option to generate all orders for the same article.

-    ```text
-    # docker run --env CosmosDbConfig__Connection="<connection-string>" --interactive --tty --rm cosmosdb-order-generator generate
-    Let's queue some orders, how many do you want?
-150 Do you want to limit orders to single article (to put them in a single partition)?
-(Y/N) Y ...
-    ```

-    This would restrict the orders to a single logical partition (and a single physical partition thereof).
-The external scaler scales the targets according to the number of change feeds that have non-zero pending messages remaining to be processed.
-The total number of change feeds (with or without pending messages) equals the number of physical partitions in the Cosmos DB container.

 1. Verify that only one pod is created for the order-processor.
 It may take a few seconds for the pod to show up.

     ```text